-The American Occupational Therapy Association (AOTA) Evidence-Based Practice Project has developed a table summarizing the research opportunities for adults with Alzheimer’s disease and related major neurocognitive disorders.
-The table provides an overview of the state of current available evidence on interventions within the scope of occupational therapy practice and is based on the systematic reviews from the AOTA Practice Guidelines Series.
-Researchers, clinicians, and students can use this information in developing innovative research to answer important questions within the occupational therapy field.
+The American Occupational Therapy Association (AOTA) Evidence-Based Practice Project has developed a table summarizing the research opportunities on adults with neurodegenerative diseases.
+The table provides an overview of the current available evidence on interventions within the scope of occupational therapy practice and is based on the systematic reviews from the AOTA Evidence-Based Practice Guidelines Series.
+Researchers, students, and clinicians can use this information in developing innovative research to answer important questions within the occupational therapy field.

 Planning a research project requires consideration of many factors.
-Level of interest and knowledge in a specific area, access to appropriate participant populations, support of mentors and other researchers, and funding availability all help determine the focus of a future project.
-An additional component to be considered is whether adequate, up-to-date research has already addressed a topic; if sufficient evidence is available in a given core area, this area might not be the best choice for another research project.
+Level of interest and knowledge in a specific area, access to appropriate populations of participants, support of mentors and other researchers, and funding availability all help determine the focus of a future project.
+An additional component to be considered is whether adequate, up-to-date research has already been completed on a topic; if sufficient evidence is available in a given core area, this area might not be the best choice for another research project.

 The best research topic may be one in which either little research has been done or the research to date is insufficient, inconclusive, or mixed.
 In addition, when research conducted to date provides a low level of evidence and is of limited quality, additional high-quality research in the area is needed.

-Researchers are also encouraged to enter their projects into AOTA’s Researcher Database at https://myaota.aota.org/research/.
-This database provides AOTA with information such as relevant clinical settings and populations, International Classification of Functioning, Disability and Health level (World Health Organization, 2001), funders (if any), and key words to help guide research advocacy and policy initiatives.
+Researchers are also encouraged to enter their projects into AOTA’s Researcher Database at http://myaota.aota.org/research/.
+This database provides AOTA with information such as relevant clinical settings and populations, International Classification of Functioning, Disability and Health level (World Health Organization, 2001), funder (if any), and key words to help guide research advocacy and policy initiatives.

-This work is based on the September/October 2017 issue of the American Journal of Occupational Therapy (Smallfield, 2017) and the Occupational Therapy Practice Guidelines for Adults With Alzheimer’s Disease and Related Neurocognitive Disorders (Piersol & Jensen, 2017), all from the AOTA Evidence-Based Practice Project.
+AOTA acknowledges the work of Matthew Bernardo, Stacia Matthews, and Melissa Stutzbach, who participated in the development of the Research Opportunities tables while at the American Occupational Therapy Association in Bethesda, MD.
+This work is based on the January/February 2014 issue of the American Journal of Occupational Therapy (Foster, 2014a) and the Occupational Therapy Practice Guidelines for Adults With Neurodegenerative Diseases (Preissner, 2014), all from the AOTA Evidence-Based Practice Project.